‘All hell broke loose’: Passengers on Singapore Airlines flight describe nightmare at 37,000 feet | KRDO

 Many passengers were having breakfast at the time of the incident.

 Then, about nine or 10 hours into the roughly 13-hour flight, he was watching a movie when he saw the seat belt sign light up – so he put his seat belt on.
-“Thank goodness I did because within moments of doing that, all hell broke loose,” he told CNN.
+“Thank goodness I did because within moments of doing that, all hell broke loose,” he told CNN’s “Erin Burnett OutFront.”

 “The plane just felt like it dropped.
 It probably only lasted a few seconds, but I remember vividly seeing shoes and iPads and iPhones and cushions and blankets and cutlery and plates and cups flying through the air and crashing to the ceiling.
 The gentleman next to me had a cup of coffee, which went straight all over me and up to the ceiling,” Davies said.

-Note: CORRECTION: This story has been updated to correct the spelling of the surname of a passenger speaking with reporters outside Samitivej Srinakarin Hospital in Bangkok.